bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-16-Cryptographic-keys-securitycard.md

 title: 'Managing the Crypto Keys with a Hardware Security Card for Confidentiality, Non-repudiation and Authentication'
 date: 2020-07-16 00:00:00
 featured_image: '/images/posts/gpg-keys-yubi.jpg'
-excerpt: Asymmetric/Public Key Cryptography is a great way for Confidentiality, Integrity and Authentication.
+excerpt: Asymmetric/Public Key Cryptography is a great way for Confidentiality, Non-repudiation and Authentication.
 It overcomes the key exchange issues that generally happens with Symmetric key encryption.
 ---

 ![](/images/posts/yubikey.png){:height="40%" width="40%"}